US judge in Nevada hears testimony on firing squad execution

 Zane Michael Floyd’s lawyers are required to offer an alternate method of execution while they ask U.S. District Judge Richard Boulware II to rule Nevada’s lethal injection plan unconstitutional.
 They argue the procedure drawn up by state prison officials and its never-before-used combination of drugs would produce an agonizing death.

-Execution by firing squad “would be very quick,” Dr. James Williams, an emergency physician at a hospital in Victoria, Texas who has testified as a trial expert in federal court in the past, told the judge on Thursday.
+Execution by firing squad “would be very quick,” Dr. James Williams told the judge on Thursday.
+Williams is an emergency physician at a hospital in Victoria, Texas, who has testified as a trial expert in federal court in the past.

 “I don’t believe the condemned would feel anything that would approximate pain,” he said.